Gravity prop and moduli spaces $\mathcal{M}_{g,n}$: Introduction

 \sip

 {\sc{Theorem}} C. {\it The complex (\ref{1: totality of Mg,n+m as Def}) has infinitely many cohomology classes.}

 \mip

 Moreover, these particular cohomology classes can described explicitly in terms of twisted ribbon graphs (see \S 4 below).
 They all have genus $g=1$ and there are indications that they all come from $H_c^\bu(\cM_1)$; we conjecture that {\it the cohomology of the complex (\ref{1: totality of Mg,n+m as Def}) is equal to $\prod_{g\geq 1} H_c^\bu(\cM_g)$}, where $\cM_g$ is the moduli space of (unpunctured) algebraic curves of genus $g$ (cf.\ \cite{AWZ}).
-Moreover, the proof of Theorem C motivates another conjecture: the cohomology of the M.\ Kontsevich's {\it odd}\, graph complex $H^\bu(\GC_{-1}^{\geq 2})$ injects into the cohomology of the complex (\ref{1: totality of Mg,n+m as Def}).